gini/gini-pay-bank-sdk-ios/Documentation/sections/Documentation.md

 ## Example apps

-We are providing Bank and Business example apps for integrating payment functionality.
-Bank app demonstrates how to integrate the Gini Pay Bank SDK.
-Business app initiates the payment flow.
+A banking example app demonstrates how to integrate the Gini Pay Bank SDK.
-In order to run the apps, clone the repo and run `pod install` from the Example directory first.
+In order to run the app, clone the repo and run `pod install` from the Example directory first.
-To inject your API credentials into the Business and Bank example apps you need to add your credentials to `Example/Business/Credentials.plist` and `Example/Bank/Credentials.pllist`, respectively.
+To inject your API credentials into the Bank example app you need to add your credentials to `Example/Bank/Credentials.pllist`.

+An example business app is available in the [Gini Pay Business SDK's](https://github.com/gini/gini-pay-business-sdk-ios) repository.
+You can use the same Gini Pay API client credentials in the business example app as in your app, if not otherwise specified.
+The example business app initiates the payment flow.

+The Gini Pay Business SDK uses a test payment provider which will open our example banking app.

+To check the redirection to the banking app please run Bank example before the business app.
 ## Requirements

 - iOS 10.2+